cc32d9/nfc-seal/README.md

   * 8 bytes of sequence number assigned by the issuer

-  * 65 bytes of label signature.
+  * 65 bytes of label signature in format compatible with EOSIO signature serialization: the first byte indicates a type (0 for secp256k1, 1 for secp256r1), and the rest is 64 bytes of ECC signature.